cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/quickstart-software-envs.md

 {{<alert alert-type="info">}}
 **Note:** The `module` commands described here are for use on scientific analysis servers and LOTUS.
-They do not work in the [JASMIN Notebook Service]({{% ref "jasmin-notebooks-service" %}}), where Jaspy and Jasr are available by default.
+They do not work in the [JASMIN Notebook Service]({{% ref "jasmin-notebooks-service" %}}), where Jaspy and JasR are available by default.
 In notebooks, use `conda activate` to access different versions.
 {{</alert>}}